yoonmoonsick/dnd2024/README.md

   - Level 3: Magic Missile, Chromatic Orb, Magic Weapon, Mirror Image
   - Level 5: Counterspell, Haste
   - Level 7: Dimension Door, Banishment
-  - Level 9: Bigby’s Hand, Planar Binding
+  - Level 9: Bigby's Hand, Planar Binding
 - Level 3: Arcane Initiate
   - You gain proficiency in the Arcana skill, and you gain two cantrips of your choice from the wizard spell list.
 For you, these cantrips count as cleric cantrips.
 - Level 3: Modify Magic